fan222/Feedful/README.md

 ### Favorites
-User can like and unlike articles so that they can come back easily.
+* User can like and unlike articles so that they can come back easily.

-User can manage and read their liked articles.

 User can like and unlike articles while they read articles.

+![like_button] [like_button]

+Then users can go to their favorite articles page to manage and read those articles

+![like_page] [favorites]